-How Singles Day in China forgot its origins, and left singles in the lurch – Alec Ash
+How Singles Day in China forgot its origins – Alec Ash

 Every November 11th, while Brits wear poppies to remember the dead of WWI, the China news cycle rotates back around to Singles Day or ‘Double Eleven’: the online shopping bonanza, Black Friday on acid, pioneered by e-commerce company Alibaba.
 Last year, over $30 billion worth of goods were sold in 24 hours, and the early hours of this year’s discounts (sales start at midnight) are already 32% higher.
 But Singles Day hasn’t always been about sales.
 The only figure worth crunching when it started was the loneliest number, number one.